-As you look over these materials, the main questions on most of your minds will likely be, "Will we be turning this in for a grade?" and "When is it due?"
-You should have this summer assignment completed in its entirety by the first day of school this fall, as we will begin using these materials in class immediately.
-As far as the grade goes, yes, you will receive a grade for completing the summer assignment.
+As you look over these materials, the main question on most of your minds will likely be, "Will we be turning this in for a grade?" and "When is it due?"
+You should have this summer assignment completed in its entirety by the first day of school this fall, as we will reference these materials early in the year.
+As far as the grade goes - yes, you will receive three or four separate grades (totalling 100 pts.) for completing the summer assignment.
 Specific grading information can be found on the next page.

-This assignment not only keeps you sharp while you're away from school, it also shows us what kind of students you are, and whether or not you'll be able to handle the hard work that we'll be doing on a regular basis this school year.
-Do your very best, and start the school year with a good grade!
+Please note that this summer reading assignment is indicative of the summer reading requirements of AP programs all over the United States; therefore, it is important that we maintain high standards.
+This assignment not only keeps you sharp, but it also reveals what kind of student(s) you are, and whether or not you'll be able to handle the hard work expected in this advanced placement, college-credit course.